About Minot

 Where to find Lefse & Scandinavian TreatsPrairie Sky Breads, where you can enjoy freshly made Scandinavian pastries, frozen lefse is available at local grocery stores, or you can shop for fresh options at Norsk Høstfest, North America’s largest Scandinavian festival held in September.

-Unique Souvenirs – The Visit Minot Gift Shop carries Pride of Dakota products, Scandinavian gifts, and Minot-branded merchandise.
+Where to Find ND Products and Unique Souvenirs – The Visit Minot Gift Shop carries Pride of Dakota products, Scandinavian gifts, and Minot-branded merchandise.
 Find more places to find local and North Dakota handmade items throughout Minot.

 Moving to Minot